ttntm/ttntm/src/blog/17-vue-cloudinary.md

 }
 ```

-You can see the API path here - simply substitue your username and it should work.
+You can see the API path here - simply substitute your username and it should work.
 All other settings like the image manipulations mentioned earlier are defined in the upload preset you're using.

 ### Parent Components